Darazaki/AutoDayNightThemeSwitch/README.md

 ## Limitations

 - You cannot change the GTK theme the usual way anymore, use `adnts`'s preferences panel instead
   - Note: No modifications to your system are made, it's just that this extension will assume what is inside its preferences is the theme you want and it will always change it back to that
 - It can **only** change the GTK theme
 - It cannot run custom scripts
 - 24h format only in the preferences

 ## Install

-Clone this repo and run `./install.sh path/to/install/dir` from the clone to create the `adnts@n.darazaki` subdirectory and copy the required files into it
+Clone this repo and run `path/to/repo/install.sh path/to/install/dir` from anywhere on your system to create the `adnts@n.darazaki` sub-directory and copy the required files into it

 The `path/to/install/dir` parameter defaults to `~/.local/share/gnome-shell/extensions`, the default user path where GNOME